bumkerembum/CAngle_Predicter/README.md

 # To-Do List

-- Add second training code. #Done
+- Add second training code.                              # Done
-- Add data augmentation code.
+- Add data augmentation code.                            # On progress
-- Add the fully trained model for using in application
+- Add the fully trained model for using in application   # Posponded
-- Modularize codes
+- Modularize codes                                       # On progress
-- Finish application version, add UI
+- Finish application version, add UI                     # On progress
-- Add user guide
+- Add user guide                                         # On progress